This small company liked Trump's tariffs. Now it's fighting to keep its factory open

 Haley was the governor of South Carolina when Element first said it would spend $7.5 million to build a plant in Winnsboro in 2013.

 She hailed the decision and visited the Winnsboro plant the following year, when she was running for a second term.
-A spokesperson did not immediately respond to a request for comment.
+According to Haley's office, Fanning "has not contacted" Haley or her office.

 Element has had well-placed friends in the corporate world, too.